datatorch-actions/dextr/README.md

 `datatorch login API_KEY`

 Replace the `API_KEY` with the key that was copied earlier.
-A successful login should look something like this:

-TODO: SUCESSSFUL LOGIN OUTPUT
+The console will display a success message alongside the username associated with the key.

 Next, you will need to create and name an agent with the command: